-Last six years' employment with all providers that Ofsted inspects and regulates, including chains and groups.
+Any previous employment with all providers that Ofsted inspects and regulates, including chains, groups and multi-academy trusts.

 Any other work, professional contact, voluntary work or advisory work with a provider in the last six years.

 All providers attended as an employee, service user or pupil/learner.